skovhus/skovhus.dev/content/cv.md

 [Pleo](https://pleo.io) is the spending solution for forward-thinking teams everywhere.
 The smart company cards empower thousands of businesses across Europe.

-My initial focus is pushing the Pleo frontend platform forward as part of the Engineering Productivity domain.
+I was part of founding Web Core, a team dedicated to push the Pleo frontend platform forward as part of the Engineering Productivity domain.
+We radically improved the overall developer experience, mono-repo tooling, CI/CD pipelines, codebase quality, and client-server communication through various cross team initiatives.

 ### Head of Engineering | Electricity Maps (2020-2021)